Disclosure: This post contains affiliate links see our disclosure policy for more information.

 Get yourself a ring binder and some clear A4 plastic wallets and organise your paperwork and bills into sections.
 For example, gas and electric, insurances, phone and broadband, this way you will always be able to find what you are looking for quickly.
 You could also make a note of any renewal dates on the top of the paperwork as well as in your diary.

 I find it really helps to file paperwork as soon as it arrives.
 This way nothing gets lost and you stay organised.
+Make sure you shred any sensitive paperwork before putting it in the bun.

 Once you have your budget in place and have saved yourself some money it’s time to think about savings.
 You might have something specific you are saving towards or perhaps you just want to build an emergency fund.
 Any amount even the smallest will soon grow.